 Braces have been around forever, and for good reason: they work.
 Using metal brackets and wires, they slowly and steadily shift your teeth into place.
 For many children, it was a rite of passage to show up at school with braces.
-While braces are incredibly powerful, many adults shy away from brackets and wires, especially if they’ve got work, social gatherings, and dates to attend.
+While they’re incredibly powerful, many adults shy away from brackets and wires, especially if they’ve got work, social gatherings, and dates to attend.

 Table of Contents